saripurigopi/fgci-ansible/clouds/README.md

 Usage
 ------

- - provision at least three virtual machines
- - set selinux to disabled and reboot - can be done with post-install??
+ - Launch an Ubuntu 16.04 virtual machine in your openstack

 Setup of virtual machine + heat and heat deployments
 ---------

-Because nova client was unhappy for me on my RHEL7 laptop doing this in an Ubuntu 16.04 VM:
+Because nova client was unhappy for me on my RHEL7 laptop using a Ubuntu 16.04 VM to run ansible.

 Remember to allow the VM to SSH into the nodes in the stack and ssh -A (forward SSH agent)

 <pre>
-sudo apt-get install python-pip python-setuptools gcc python-dev libssl-dev sudo pip install ansible shade git clone fgci-ansible checkout openstack
+sudo apt-get install python-pip python-setuptools gcc python-dev libssl-dev sudo pip install ansible shade git clone https://github.com/CSC-IT-Center-for-Science/fgci-ansible -b openstack cd fgci-ansible/clouds
-# fetch and source the openrc.sh file from openstack
+# fetch and source the openrc.sh file from your tenant in openstack
 # at this point "nova list" should work and you can continue with instructions from
 # https://github.com/CSC-IT-Center-for-Science/etherpad-deployment-demo
+#
+# for ansible-role-slurm we need to set a mysql password in the secrets file for at least install ansible group:
+echo "---" > group_vars/all/secrets.yml; echo 'slurm_mysql_password: "changeme"' >> group_vars/all/secrets.yml
+ansible-playbook site.yml
 </pre>

 Differences